KauzClay/docs-tap/cloud-native-runtimes/about.hbs.md

 # Overview of Cloud Native Runtimes

-This topic gives you an overview what Cloud Native Runtimes is and how you can use it with Tanzu Application Platform.
+This topic gives you an overview what Cloud Native Runtimes (CNRs) is and how you can use it with Tanzu Application Platform.

 ## <a id="overview"></a> Overview